stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 	  - 1 < N <= 255 characters
 	  - The password for the Account.
 Only include this Attribute if setting or changing the Account password.

-	* - ``fullName``
-	  - String
-	  - N/A
-	  - The full name for the account holder.
-This is a computed attribute based on the ``givenName``, ``middleName`` and ``surname`` attributes.
-It cannot be modified.
-To change this value, change one of the three respective attributes to trigger a new computed value.

 	* - ``givenName``
 	  - String
 	  - 1 < N <= 255 characters
 	  - The given (first) name for the Account holder.

 	* - ``middleName``
 	  - String
 	  - 1 < N <= 255 characters